 Personal webpage of Jack Hare

-In particular, I create plasmas using intense electrical currents (around 1 MA), which heat initially solid materials to the plasma state.
+I study plasmas, the hot matter which make up most of the universe.
+I am an experimental physicist, so I like being in the lab, looking at data, and saying “huh, that’s odd”.
+I create plasmas using intense electrical currents (around 1 MA), which heat thin wires to the plasma state.
 This processes also generates very large magnetic fields (10s T or more) which accelerate the plasmas to high speeds (100s km/s).
-These hot, dense, magnetised plasmas are ideal for testing fundamental concepts in plasma physics, and mimicking the extreme conditions found in astrophysical objects.
+These hot, dense, magnetised plasmas are ideal for testing fundamental concepts in plasma physics, mimicking the extreme conditions found in astrophysical objects, and provide a potential path for pulsed magnetic fusion.

 Unlike most of the universe, the Earth is not a plasma, which allows me to go hiking, canyoning, caving, ski touring and so on when I’m not in the lab, which you can find in my Adventure Blog.
 The header photo is an image from the underground campsite I helped build, 600 m below the surface of the Earth in the Julian Alps, Slovenia, whilst on expedition with Imperial College Caving Club.